wahidonix/godot-4-state-machine-controller/docs/state-machine.md

 	  ↑         ↓
 	  └─────────┘
 	  (when landing)

+	    [Dash] ←─── (from any state)
+	      ↓
+	  (back to appropriate state)
 ```

+**Dash Integration:**
+- Dash can be triggered from any state when available
+- After dash ends, returns to contextually appropriate state
+- Cooldown prevents spam and maintains game balance

 ## Constants and Configuration

-All states share these constants (defined in each state file):
+All movement values are now configurable through exported variables in the player script:
-- `SPEED = 5.0` - Movement speed in units/second
+- `movement_speed = 5.0` - Movement speed in units/second
-- `JUMP_VELOCITY = 4.5` - Initial jump velocity
+- `jump_velocity = 4.5` - Initial jump velocity
+- `dash_speed = 15.0` - Dash burst speed in units/second
+- `dash_duration = 0.3` - How long dash lasts in seconds
+- `dash_cooldown = 1.0` - Time between dashes in seconds

 ## Physics Integration